MinaProtocol/MIPs/MIPS/mip-zkapps.md

-Proofs inside of account updates are checked when zkApp transactions are added to the transaction pool against some known potential future verification key (see the "Mitigation of Attack 2: Verification Key Superposition" section for more details).
+Proofs inside of account updates are checked when zkApp transactions are added to the transaction pool against some known potential future verification key as described in [Mitigation of Attack 2: Verification Key Superposition](#mitigation-of-attack-2-verification-key-superposition).
 When a block is created, the proofs are not re-checked because they were already checked when added to the pool.
 When a block is received, all checks required to verify that the sender hasn't manipulated the payload are re-verified, but the proof is not explicitly checked in all cases.